 Once the application file is complete, it is reviewed by the Resident Recruitment and Selection Committee.
 On this basis, a number of applicants are interviewed.
 Much preparation goes into our Wednesday "interview day," and although we can make exceptions, we believe that both the applicants and the committee members are best served if we meet one another on the regularly scheduled day.

-The majority of applications are received by ERAS and reviewed by us between September and November.
-The invitations to the applicant interviews are typically sent during the month of October.
-This interview season, the interviews will take place on Wednesdays: November 7, 14, 28; December 5, 12, 19; January 9, 16, 23.
+The majority of applications are received by ERAS and reviewed by us between October and November.
+The invitations to the applicant interviews are typically sent during the months of October and November.
+This interview season, the interviews will take place virtually on Wednesdays: November 3, 10, 17; December 1, 8, 15; January 5, 12, 19.

 We do not have geographic preferences or other preconceptions as to the "type" of applicant we are looking for besides evidence of excellence in goals and achievements.
 We oppose the concept of "audition" clerkships and do not consider information about the performance in the medical student clerkship in anesthesia of visiting fourth-year students who subsequently become applicants to the residency program.